otherpirate/upwork-scraping/README.md

 Upwork block me every time, I could just do a single login in hours, so I mocked the HTML responses to keep going with the parser

 # Future Work
-I did not get the full email from user information, I think I can get it after clicking on the edit button (Not done yet)
+I did not get the full email from user information, I think I can get it after clicking on the edit button

 Since all the HTML is already mocked, is pretty easy to start the unit tests